 Cllr Hogarth concluded: "However, tonight I am honoured to offer this council my resignation."

-On Sevenoaks District Council, the Conservatives currently have 24 members, the Liberal Democrats 14, Went Kent Independents (WKIs) nine, Green Party four and three other independents.
+On Sevenoaks District Council, the Conservatives currently have 24 members, the Liberal Democrats 14, West Kent Independents 9, Green Party four and three other independents.

-The WKIs had tabled the motion of no confidence in Cllr Hogarth.
-He had deposed the leader of the West Kent Independents, Julia Thornton, as leader of the Conservative group in 2024.
+The West Kent Independents had tabled the motion of no confidence in Cllr Hogarth.
+Cllr Hogarth had deposed the leader of the West Kent Independents, Julia Thornton, as leader of the Conservative group in 2024.

 St Mark's Field: Developer's Plans